pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

     For example, if a Kubeflow pipeline were to read and write data from a Pachyderm repo directly through the global S3 gateway, Pachyderm would not be able to maintain data provenance
-    (the alteration of the data in the output repo could not be traced back to any given job/input commit).
+    (the alteration of the data in the updated repo could not be traced back to any given job/input commit).

     Using an S3-enabled pipeline, Pachyderm will control the flow and the same Kubeflow code will now be part of Pachyderm's job execution, thus maintaining proper data provenance.